coveo/source.coveo.com/_posts/2016-12-1-creating-previews-of-secured-content-in-sitecore.md

 </fieldMap>
 {% endhighlight %}

-Finally, the query must be modified to filter the duplicates out of connected users’ searches.
+Finally, the query must be modified to filter the duplicates out of connected users searches.
 The following example is for a MVC setup.
-Start by [duplicating your search component](https://developers.coveo.com/display/public/SitecoreV4/Duplicating+the+Coveo+Search+Component)  (for MVC,`SearchView.cshtml`).
-Then, replace the bloc of code containing `.coveoForSitecore('init', CoveoForSitecore.componentsOptions)` with the following snippet.
+Start by [duplicating your search component](https://developers.coveo.com/x/qADvAQ) (for MVC,`SearchView.cshtml`).
+Then, replace the block of code containing `.coveoForSitecore('init', CoveoForSitecore.componentsOptions)` with the following snippet.

 {% highlight js %}
 <script type="text/javascript">